EthanVB123/CITS3403_GroupProject/README.md

 ```
 pip install -r requirements.txt
 ```
-Then, to launch the site, open up the command prompt, import modules present in requirements.txt, make sure you have a database file (referred to in this document as `DBFILENAME.db`) located in the `app` directory and run:
+Then, to launch the site, open up the command prompt, import modules present in requirements.txt, make sure you have a database file (referred to in this document as `DBFILENAME.db`) located in the `app` directory and run: (Note these commands work in Windows Command Prompt.
+If using PowerShell/other terminal, there may be different commands to set environment variables.)
 ```
 set FLASK_APP=run.py
 set FLASK_ENV=development